 Said the Court:

 “To ask a man to agree, in advance, to refrain from affiliation with the union while retaining a certain position of employment, is not to ask him to give up any part of his constitutional freedom.
 He is free to decline the employment on those terms, just as the employer may decline to offer employment on any other; for “It takes two to make a bargain.”

 Having accepted employment on those terms, the man is still free to join the union when the period of employment expires; or, if employed at will, then at any time upon simply quitting the employment.
 And, if bound by his own agreement to refrain from joining during a stated period of employment, he is in no different situation from that which is necessarily incident to term contracts in general.

 For constitutional freedom of contract does not mean that a party is to be as free after making a contract as before; he is not free to break it without accountability.
 Freedom of contract, from the very nature of the thing, can be enjoyed only by being exercised; and each particular exercise of it involves making an engagement which, if fulfilled, prevents for the time any inconsistent course of conduct.”

 “In the operation of its property it may employ such persons as are desirable, and discharge, without reason, those who are undesirable.
 It is at liberty to contract for the services of persons in any manner that is satisfactory to both.
 No legislative restrictions can be imposed upon the lawful exercise of these rights.”

-This case, therefore, becomes an example of a yellow dog contract that was ultimately successful, in that the employer creating it was permitted to continue creating them and forcing employees to abide by them.
+This case is an example of a yellow dog contract that was ultimately successful.
+In that the employer creating it was permitted to continue creating them and encouraging employees to abide by them.
 However, it is important to note that this case was heard years before the passage of the Norris-LaGuardia Act.